Landcare and friend groups help to protect and restore a wide range of native plants, animals and environments.

-- Any grievances regarding YRC’s environmental decisions must first be addressed directly to the Environmental Volunteer Support Officer, or relevant Council Officer.
+- Any grievances regarding Yarra Ranges Council’s environmental decisions must first be addressed directly to the Environmental Volunteer Support Officer, or relevant Council Officer.

-- If an issue cannot be resolved, either party may contact YRC Team Leaders to assist.
+- If an issue cannot be resolved, either party may contact Council’s Team Leaders to assist.

-- All groups before starting any works need to obtain insurance (Insurance information is found in the Environmental Volunteers Guidelines for their activities.
-The Environmental Volunteer Support Officer (EVSO) and Council can assist with this so that Groups have appropriate Public Liability & Personal Accident Insurance.
+- Before starting any works, all groups need to obtain insurance for their activities (insurance information can be found in the Environmental Volunteers Guidelines).
+The Environmental Volunteer Support Officer (EVSO) and Council can assist with this so that Groups have appropriate Public Liability and Personal Accident Insurance.
 The EVSO can provide Certificates of Currency on request.